PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 5520        2_RISE
 ```

-Now we need to transform the `pd.Series` into a more `mtdlearn`-friendly format.
+Now we need to transform the `pd.Series` into a more `mtd-learn`-friendly format.
 You can use the `SequenceCutter` class
 to do it.
 We will start with `order=2`.

 ```